+Among several things ADB can do on Android include finding out the running apps and processes.
 Before you can execute commands, you must first set up ADB on your computer and enable USB debugging on your Android.

-adb shell ps -A
+adb shell ps or adb shell ps -A

 You can also use the following command to list all running activities on your Android device.

-Check CPU and Memory Usage for Apps and Processes
+Checking CPU and Memory Usage for Apps

-The top command is used in Linux to get a real-time view of the running system processes.
+command is used in Linux to get a real-time view of the running system processes.
 Being based on Linux, Android supports this command too.

 Open the ‘platform-tools‘ folder that contains the ADB and Fastboot drivers.
 Type “powershell” in the folder’s address bar and hit Enter to launch a command window with its path.